eldargab/async-reduce/README.md

 })
 ```

-This lib takes care about sync callback calls.
+This lib takes care of sync callback calls.
 They do not cause stack overflows.

 ##Installation